manav2002/ai-commerce-agent/README.md

 Cosine similarity is used as the similarity metric for both text and image embeddings due to its simplicity and effectiveness in high-dimensional spaces.

-The frontend is a basic HTML page that serves as a bonus feature for easier testing without requiring Swagger or Postman.
+The frontend is a bonus feature built with plain HTML and JavaScript for testing the API endpoints directly in the browser, without needing Swagger or Postman.

 Render was used for deployment to simplify hosting.
 It supports FastAPI out-of-the-box and offers a free tier with GitHub integration and autoscaling.